Morgana Robinson: Television career

 In 2012, Robinson starred in the Channel 4 sketch show Very Important People also starring Terry Mynott.
-In the show, she impersonates a variety of performers, including Frankie Boyle, Danny Dyer, Amy Childs, and Adele.
+In the show, she impersonates a variety of performers, including Frankie Boyle, Danny Dyer, Amy Childs and Adele.

-In 2014 to 2015, she appeared as sexy nymphomaniac cafe-owner Julie in Vic Reeves and Bob Mortimer's 2-series surreal BBC Two television comedy sitcom House of Fools in which her scene-stealing appearances include an obsessive attraction to Vic's character "Vic Reeves".
+In 2014 to 2015, she appeared as sexy nymphomaniac cafe-owner Julie in Vic Reeves and Bob Mortimer's two-series surreal BBC Two television comedy sitcom House of Fools in which her appearances include an obsessive attraction to Vic Reeves.

-In 2016, she appeared as Pippa Middleton in The Windsors, a comedy parody of the British Royal Family in which she uses her sexiness to try to ensnare her sister's brother-in-law Prince Harry.
+In 2016, she appeared as Pippa Middleton in The Windsors, a comedy parody of the British royal family in which she uses her sexiness to try to ensnare her sister's brother-in-law Prince Harry.

 In 2018, she appeared with Richard Ayoade in Travel Man, visiting Milan.

 In 2021, Robinson played Hilary Bowden in series 2, episode 4 of Intelligence.
-That same year, she participated in the 10 episode, 12th series of Channel 4 comedy game show Taskmaster and won the series.
+The same year, she participated in the 12th series of Channel 4 comedy game show Taskmaster, which she won.
+She returned to the series in 2024 as part of the third "Champion of Champions" special episode.

 In March 2022, Robinson appeared as Maxine in Gold comedy Newark, Newark.
-Also in 2022, Robinson co-starred with Dylan Moran in the BBC Two sitcom Stuck.
+Also in 2022, she co-starred with Dylan Moran in the BBC Two sitcom Stuck.